aytdm/weight-record/README.md

 <img src="https://cdn-ak.f.st-hatena.com/images/fotolife/a/aytdm/20180209/20180209152837.png">

 If you want to use this, you need to prepare environment of AWS Lambda, Amazon API Gateway and Amazon RDS.
+(I used MySQL.)

-I used RDS MySQL.
+**However, Do not recommend this way in production.
+It is only for study.**

 ## Entity-relationship diagram